romkatv/zsh4humans/README.md

 the whole file to see which customization options are in there and to flip some of them to your liking.

-When adding your customizations, put them next to the exiting lines that do similar things.
+When adding your customizations, put them next to the existing lines that do similar things.
 The default `~/.zshrc` contains the following types of customizations that should serve as examples:

 - Export environment variables.